Identification of Treatment Effects under Limited Exogenous Variation: Modeling framework

-This conditional mean independence property and the form of the structural function $ p(X)^{\prime }\varepsilon$ in (\ref{eq:g(x,e)}) together imply that $X$ is known to affect the control regression function (CRF) of $Y$ given $(X,V)$, $ E\left[Y\mid X,V\right]$, only through the vector of known functions $p(X)$:
+This class of models (\ref{eq:hcoefs_model_p})-(\ref{eq:CMI}) is one where $X$ is known to affect the CRF only through a vector of known functions $p(X)$.
+Conditional mean independence property (\ref{eq:CMI}) and the form of the outcome function $p(X)'\beta(\varepsilon)$ in (\ref{eq:hcoefs_model_p}) together imply that:

-This control variable regression generalises that of Chernozhukov, Fernandez-Val, Newey, Stouli, and Vella (2017) to allow $q_{0}(V)$ to be a vector of unknown functions of $V$ rather than a linear combination of finitely many known transformations of $V$.
-This restricted nonparametric regression is of the varying coefficients type considered by Cai, Das, Xiong, and Wu (2006).
+with unknown coefficients $q_{0}(V)$.
+This specification places no restrictions on $E[\beta(\varepsilon)|V]$, and hence does not restrict how control variables can affect the coefficients.
+This is a generalization of \citet{Flo Heck Meg Vytl 2008} to allow $p(X)$ to be any functions of $X$ rather than just powers of $X$.
+This restricted nonparametric regression is of the varying coefficients type considered by \citet{Cai:2006}.